matt-poloni/webdb-i-challenge/README.md

 ```
 - [x] list customers names and the number of orders per customer.
 Sort the list by number of orders in descending order. _Ernst Handel_ should be at the top with 10 orders followed by _QUICK-Stop_, _Rattlesnake Canyon Grocery_ and _Wartian Herkku_ with 7 orders each.
 ```
-select c.customername as CustomerName, count(*) as Orders from customers as c join orders as o on c.customerid = o.customerid
+select c.customerid as CustomerID, c.customername as CustomerName, count(*) as Orders from customers as c join orders as o on c.customerid = o.customerid